 and his wife Lydia built a fine but modest Mansard-style summer house in

-his summer house.
-The first story of the Richardson addition is constructed
+The first story of the Richardson addition is constructed of massive glacial

-of massive glacial boulders and features a Syrian arch, a well-known signature
+boulders and features a Syrian arch, a well-known signature of the architect.

-of the architect.
-The second floor of the mansion is sheathed in weathered
+The second floor of the mansion is sheathed in weathered shingles, with

-shingles, with three stone towers rising from the ground.
-The house is situated
+three stone towers rising from the ground.
+The house is situated on a spectacular

-on a spectacular rise selected by landscape architect Frederick Law Olmsted,
+rise selected by landscape architect Frederick Law Olmstead, who also designed

 The interior of the Paine House is the largest remaining domestic interior designed by H.H.
 Richardson.
 The great hall, with its terra-cotta red walls and stenciled Japanese designs, anticipates the flowing spaces of modem architecture.
 Another significant feature of the Paine Estate is the great staircase, one of the most famous in American architecture.
 With its carved, paneled woodwork, magnificent marble and tile fireplaces, and original furnishings, the interior of the Paine House is unequaled in the work of H.H.
 Richardson.